kubawerlos/php-cs-fixer-custom-fixers/README.md

 #### DataProviderReturnTypeFixer
 The return type of PHPUnit data provider must be `iterable`.
   DEPRECATED: use `php_unit_data_provider_return_type` instead.
-  *Risky: when relying on signature of data provider.*
+  *Risky: when relying on signature of the data provider.*
 ```diff
  <?php
  class FooTest extends TestCase {